PlayStation 3 Jailbreak

 PlayStation 3 Jailbreak was the first USB (Universal Serial Bus) chipset that allowed unauthorized execution of code, similar to homebrew, on the PlayStation 3.
 It works by bypassing a system security check using a memory exploit (heap overflow) which occurs with USB devices that allows the execution of unsigned code.

 Exploit

-The underlying exploit and inner workings of the PlayStation 3 Jailbreak have been entirely reverse engineered and reimplemented through the open source PSGroove.
+The PS Jailbreak device, first announced by an Australian retailer in August 2010, exploited a flaw in the PlayStation 3's USB device handling to execute arbitrary code in kernel space.
+The underlying exploit and inner workings of the PlayStation 3 Jailbreak were reverse engineered and reimplemented through the open source PSGroove.
 Through analysis of USB traffic to and from the PS3 Jailbreak, it was found that the device induced a heap overflow in kernel-space memory to trigger execution of untrusted code.

 Legality

-Sony had taken a few steps to prevent the jailbreak of the PlayStation 3, and has associated the action as a form of copyright infringement.
-In eastern European countries, no action has ever been taken to condemn such cases.
+Sony took steps to prevent jailbreaking of the PlayStation 3, treating the practice as a form of copyright infringement.
 The cases listed below are lawsuits Sony filed in courts to prohibit the sales and imports of circumvention devices that would jailbreak the system.